Breakfast in London, dinner in Barcelona

 -

-On most European trains you cannot specify which way your seat faces - the reservation system knows the carriage seat layout, but it cannot predict which way round the train will enter service that day.
-Indeed, on some routes the train reverses en route, for example on a Rome to Venice journey, seats which are backward-facing between Rome & Florence will be forward-facing between Florence & Venice as the train changes direction at Florence SMN which is a terminus.
-Trains from Zurich to Innsbruck, Salzburg & Vienna change direction at Buchs, before the Austrian border.
+On most European trains you cannot specify which way your seat faces.
+The reservation system knows the carriage seat layout, but it cannot predict which way round the train will enter service that day.
+Indeed, on some routes the train reverses en route, for example on a journey from Rome to Venice, seats which are backward-facing from Rome to Florence will be forward-facing from Florence to Venice as the train changes direction at Florence SMN which is a terminus.
+Similarly, trains from Zurich to Innsbruck, Salzburg & Vienna change direction at Buchs, before the Austrian border.

 -

 There are a few cases where a forward-facing seat can be requested.
-Some operators including Eurostar keep their trains a particular way round, for example on Eurostar car 1is always at the London end, car 16 at the Paris end.
-You can often select a seat from a graphic seating plan when you book such trains direct with the relevant operator, the direction of travel is often indicated on the plan so you can see which seats face which way.
-On a few TGV routes in France (including Paris to Bordeaux, Lourdes, Biarritz, Brittany, Reims, also Paris to Turin & Milan) a clever dual numbering system allows the correct set of numbers to illuminate depending which way round the train is, which in turn allows the reservation system to offer a choice of forward-facing seat if you book at www.sncf-connect.com or www.thetrainline.com.
+Some operators including Eurostar keep their trains a particular way round, for example on Eurostar car 1 is always at the London end, car 16 at the Paris end.
+You can often select your seat from a seat map when you book such trains direct with the relevant operator, the direction of travel is often indicated on the plan so you can see which seats face which way.
+On a few TGV routes in France a clever dual numbering system allows the correct set of numbers to illuminate depending which way round the train is, which in turn allows the reservation system to offer a choice of forward-facing seat if you book at www.sncf-connect.com or www.thetrainline.com.
 In the UK, we have traditionally had a much simpler low-tech system.
 Two seats facing each other have the same number, say 15, the one facing is 15F and the one going backwards is 15B.

 -